khilnani/quickedit.org/README.md

-quick encrypt
+QuickEdit
 ================

-> SHA1 and AES powered web based text encryption for mobile and desktop with Dropbox integration.
+> Web based text/code editor with Passphrase based 256bit text encryption and Dropbox support.

-To use, go to http://quickencrypt.org .
+To use, go to http://QuickEdit.org .
 Feel free to create defect/suggestion tickets in Github.

 ## Recent Changes